SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 * jobId - The job id to send the request to
 * chainlinkUrl - The URL of the CL node where to send the request
 * requestType - The type of request.
 The request can have the following 3 values:
   - 1 - Time interval expired.
-This serves a cron and depends on POLL_INTERVAL
+This serves a cron and depends on <b>pollInterval</b>(for that feed)
   - 2 - Price deviation trigger.
-There was a price deviation greateer than PRICE_DEVIATION_PERC between the new and previous on-chain prices
+There was a price deviation greater than <b>priceDeviationPerc</b>(for that feed) between the new and previous on-chain prices
   - 3 - A new round was found on-chain

 Use: This function is used to send a job request to the job on CL node.
 If it fails, it retries for a maximum of SUBMIT_RETRIES (defined in environment variables).